Outdoor Fun

 House Pasture Cattle Company

-Find a solid line-up of Texas-sized acts at the outdoor venue with covered dance area.
+Find a solid line-up of Texas-sized acts at the outdoor venue with a covered dance area.
 Features picnic tables, a grassy area and an indoor bar.

 Located at 2 River Road in Concan.
 Gates open at 5 p.m. with shows starting at 9 p.m.
 All ages venue.
 Live music spring through fall, most weekends.
 Admission.